crufters/actio/README.md

 Somewhat inspired by Angular, in essence it is a dependency injection framework that comes with builtin services that help you solve real world problems - such as handling database connections, authentication, file uploads and more.

+This project is currently being extracted from a private codebase, if you like what you see please drop a star to keep me motivated as it's a lot of work.
+Thanks.

 ## Table of contents

 - [A basic service exposed over http](#a-basic-service-exposed-over-http)